 Property in and title to all goods supplied to the Purchaser under this contract shall remain vested in the Company until such goods have been paid for in full.
 Until such time as the Company has been so paid in full the Purchaser hereby grants to the Company the right to enter onto any premises owned or occupied by the Purchaser for the purpose of removing any goods the property of the Company which have not been paid for in full by the Purchaser.

 Should the purchaser default in paying sums due for goods supplied, the Company reserves the right in its absolute discretion to suspend all further deliveries until the default is made good or cancel the balance of the order.
 In either case, the Company shall hold the Purchaser liable for costs incurred by the Company in producing goods already in course of manufacture or ready for dispatch.
-Should the Purchaser fail punctually to comply with the terms of payment, the Company shall be entitled to charge interest on any amount overdue at the rate of 1 percent per annum above the base rate for the time being of the Company’s bankers.
+Should the Purchaser fail punctually to comply with the terms of payment, the Company shall be entitled to charge interest on any amount overdue at the rate of 8 percent above the base rate for the time being of the Company’s bankers.

 (a) Nothing herein contained shall operate to exclude the liability of the Company to the Purchaser in contract or in tort except where it is reasonable in all the circumstances for the Company to rely upon any exclusion at liability contained herein and without prejudice to the generality of the foregoing, nothing herein contained shall operate to exclude any warranty or condition implied by Law as to the quality of goods in the event that the Purchaser “deals as a consumer” within the meaning of that expression as defined in section 12 of The Unfair Contract Terms Act 1977 provided always that any liability under such warranty or condition shall not arise from any act or omission by the Purchaser.